 Kilns are expensive and take up space.
 If you are new to pottery, you may not want to invest in a kiln yet.
 And you may have wondered ‘how do I find a pottery firing service near me?’

 It can take a bit of investigation to find a local pottery firing service.
 However, it’s likely that someone somewhere has a kiln you can use.
 Here are 10 suggestions that you may not have considered that will help you find a potter firing service nearby.

 How to Find A Pottery Firing Service Near By

 A pottery and ceramics shop will sometimes have a pottery firing service.
 My experience is that this has become the exception rather than the rule.

 Before the internet took off, pottery suppliers would do good trade from their shops.
-It was possible to wander round an actual store and pick up the produce before you bought.
+It was possible to wander around an actual store and pick up the produce before you bought it.